Introduction to Azure IoT with Fsharp

 provides an easy mechanism to add dependencies.
 In the upper right corner of

-the Function work-space, select View Files
+the Function work-space, select View Files and press +Add at the bottom of

 the newly presented pane.
-Enter project.json
+Enter project.json and press enter.

 Much like the ASPNET CORE projects, we can add project metadata, and